PropranololReturn to Propranolol overview

 - the food additive colour sunset yellow (E110)

-- The liquid may also contain liquid maltitol (a type of sugar).
-If your doctor has told you that you cannot eat some sugars, talk to your doctor before taking it.
+- The liquid may also contain maltitol (a type of sugar related to fructose).
+If your doctor has told you that you cannot eat some sugars, check with your doctor before taking it.

 Search www.medicines.org.uk to find patient information leaflets and prescribing information on propranolol.
 Tablets, slow release capsules and liquid are listed separately.
 The SmPC lists all the inactive ingredients in the product so you can check against any allergies.
 If you are still unsure about this then speak to your pharmacist.

 - British National Formulary (BNF) and British National Formulary for children.
 Download the BNF/BNFC app (blue background) on to your mobile device.
 No longer available for public access via the web

 - Taylor D, Barnes T, Young A. Maudsley Prescribing Guidelines in Psychiatry, 13th edition.
 Oxford: John Wiley & Sons, May 2018.
 ISBN: 978-1-119-44260-8